 After that, despite trying my best, the products I bought & tried didn’t seem to help.
 I still had problems with inflamed gums and it’s a scary thing to see.
 Due to whatever was causing my gum problems I had bad breath often, too.

-I decided to try gum remedies I found online.
+I decided to try the gum remedies I found online.
 What makes me a bit upset is that my periodontist never told me about or recommended a good product like TheraBreath.

 How does TheraBreath work?